All About Sadie – adventures with a redheaded girl dog

 It has been a while since I have looked into the world of pet nutrition, so when I came across an article written by Michael Waxman titled “What’s your dog eating?”, It caught my attention.
-I have been struggling with what to feed our girl dog, Sadie; she has put on weight this winter with an injured paw and the ice and snow making it hard for her to be active outside.
+I have been struggling with what to feed our girl dog, Sadie; she has put on weight with an injured paw making it hard for her to be active outside.

 We have always provided Sadie with raw foods, but we have supplemented with dry kibble from what I thought were reputable brands.
 However, as with all things if you do not stay up on who is buying out who, you end up with a good product going bad.
 Sadie’s digestion was acting up also, and I knew it was time to change what we were feeding her.
 We went back to the tried and true cooked Organic ground turkey and sweet potatoes with 10% organ meat added for nutrition.
 This was easy for us to make up and place reserve in glass snap ware containers in the freezer.
 However, what about kibble to fill in the gaps?
 I had seen information from a vet on Facebook about how kibble food was bad for dogs, but why I wondered.
 So, I went looking for why reported Organic dry foods fall short of the mark.